 Womenfolk of Rajasthan use ivory bangles as a part of jwellery.
 Ivory, extracted from elephant tusks is a precious material and is widely used for decorative purposes, jwellery, jwellery boxes, God figurines, etc .
 Bangles made from ivory are intricated with meenakari work.
 They look stunning and eye catching.
 Presently, this is banned in the efforts to save elephants.

 10. Shisha Embroidery

 Shisha is the famous traditional embroidery of Rajasthan.
 As the name, says this embroidery art uses mirrors to complete the fabric into art.
 Mirrors of various size and shapes are fixed or stitched with colourful threads.
 Artisans excelled in the craft make garments, bags, home decors and the list can go on.

 These are the best handicrafts of Rajasthan.
 I hope after knowing about them you are in love with the Indian art.
-Check out our other posts and know about your state’s handicraft world from the article famous handicrafts from every state of India.
+Check out our other posts and know about your state’s handicraft world.

 Please feel free to contact for any suggestions.
 If you like this post, please share and spread the information.Click Here To Know About Handicrafts of Other States of India